-In addition to her five books of humorous nonfiction, Kelli is a frequent contributor to a number of periodicals and websites including XOJane, Refinery29, Thought Catalog, The New Republic, The Frisky and NPR.
+In addition to her seven books of humorous nonfiction, Kelli is a frequent contributor to a number of periodicals and websites including XOJane, Refinery29, Thought Catalog, The New Republic, The Frisky and NPR.

 Kelli has fifteen years of experience in writing consumer health content, with a specialty in making complex information accessible to at-risk populations.
 Kelli writes a twice monthly health column for Curve online.